Scientists said claims about China creating the coronavirus were misleading. They went viral anyway.

 In the academic world, the Center for Health Security at Johns Hopkins issued a point-by-point response one week after Yan’s paper appeared on Zenodo, raising 39 individual issues in what it said was “objective analysis of details included in the report, as would be customary in a peer-review process.”

-A few days later, the new MIT Press online journal “Rapid Reviews: COVID- 19” featured four scathing reviews, including one from Robert Gallo, a renowned AIDS researcher and a titan within the field of virology.
+A few days later, the MIT Press online journal “Rapid Reviews: COVID-19” featured four scathing reviews, including one from Robert Gallo, a renowned AIDS researcher and a titan within the field of virology.

 He labeled Yan’s work “misleading” and cited “questionable, spurious, and fraudulent claims.”
-Most points were highly technical, but Gallo also questioned her logic regarding the alleged role in creating the coronavirus of the Chinese military, which Gallo noted would be vulnerable to covid-19.
+Most points were highly technical, but Gallo also questioned her logic regarding the alleged role in creating the coronavirus for the Chinese military, which Gallo noted would be vulnerable to covid-19.

 “And how would the Chinese protect themselves?”
 Gallo asked in his review.
-“Well, according to the paper, the military knew it could be stopped by remdesivir," a drug later shown to have some benefit in treating covid 19 while not necessarily reducing the risk of death.
-"I would surely not want to be in the Chinese military if they were that naive.”
+“Well, according to the paper, the military knew it could be stopped by remdesivir,” a drug later shown to have some benefit in treating covid-19 while not necessarily reducing the risk of death.
+“I would surely not want to be in the Chinese military if they were that naive.”

 Questions about the research and the process

-The idea to recruit Gallo came from Bertozzi, the journal’s editor and dean emeritus of the School of Public Health at University of California, Berkeley.
+The idea to recruit Gallo came from Bertozzi, the journal’s editor and dean emeritus of the School of Public Health at University of California at Berkeley.
 Like Gallo, Bertozzi had worked extensively in AIDS research.
 After seeing Yan’s appearance on Fox, he was eager to use the online journal founded only months earlier to correct the scientific record.

 “I felt it needed to be quickly debunked by people with scientific credibility,” he said Bertozzi.